 To mitigate the severity of the upcoming lean years, Joseph proposed that 20 percent of the crops be stored up each year during the good years as a reserve so the land would “not perish during the famine” (verse 36).
 This action—foreseeing evil and taking appropriate measures (Proverbs 22:3; 27:12)—saved countless lives.

+But that was not the end of droughts and famines.
 Unpredictable weather and its devastating effects upon the economy continued to be a challenge long after the time of the patriarchs.

 The Bible records “a famine in the days of David for three years” (2 Samuel 21:1).
 There was “a severe famine in Samaria” during the reign of King Ahab (1 Kings 18:2).
 Another famine “for seven years” came upon the land during the time of Elisha (2 Kings 8:1).